Here is a look at the life of Pope Francis, the current pope and first non-European pontiff of the modern era.

 As archbishop of Buenos Aires, Bergoglio took the bus to work and cooked his own meals.

-Pope Francis had part of one lung removed when he was a young man, but is in good health, according to the Vatican spokesman Rev. Federico Lombardi.
+Part of one lung was removed when he was a young man, but he is in good health, according to the Vatican spokesman Rev. Federico Lombardi.

 December 13, 1969 - Is ordained as a priest.

 1980-1986 - Rector of the Philosophical and Theological Faculty of San Miguel.

 June 3, 1997 - Appointed Coadjutor Archbishop of Buenos Aires.

 February 28, 1998 - Succeeds Cardinal Antonio Quarracino as archbishop of Buenos Aires.

 February 21, 2001 - Is made a cardinal by Pope John Paul II.

 November 8, 2005-November 8, 2011 - President of the Bishops’ Conference of Argentina.

 February 11, 2013 - Pope Benedict XVI announces that he will retire, effective February 28th.
 He cites his “advanced age” as the reason.

 February 28, 2013 - Benedict XVI leaves the Vatican.
 At 8 p.m. local time (2 p.m.
 ET), his reign officially ends.